What do we do with fees at Technical Safety BC

 The revenue collected from our fees goes towards:

-- making improvements such as introducing new tools and services, to better serve our clients and partners; and
+- making improvements to better serve our clients and partners, such as introducing new tools and services

 How fees are calculated